someonera/hometeam/README.md

 ### Setting up the frontend

 * There are two environment variables to set up on the frontend: APOLLO_CLIENT_HOST and APOLLO_CLIENT_PORT (which should be the same as PORT on the backend).

-* Install [Expo](https://expo.io/) then you can run ipconfig getifaddr en0 in the terminal to find out your IP address to run the app on expo on your phone.
-See .env.example.
+Install [Expo](https://expo.io/) and run `ipconfig getifaddr en0` in the terminal to find out your IP address to run the app on expo on your phone - see .env.example.

 * Run `npm run start-dev` in client/src